ppy/osu-wiki/wiki/Tournaments/RESC/2025/en.md

 1. Teams shall have their own lobby freely scheduled by themselves on the [website](https://rescup.xyz/), and run by the [Corsace bot](https://osu.ppy.sh/users/29191632).
 2. Last lobby for Qualifiers round cannot start after June 1st 15:00 UTC.
-3. If a team doesn't show up to their scheduled Qualifiers lobby, they may play in any other lobby.
+3. If a team does not show up to their scheduled Qualifiers lobby, they may play in any other lobby.
 4. Each map will be played in order as they are shown on the mappool sheet.
 There will be one playthrough of the pool.
 5. 90 second timers are used for teams to swap members and ready up.
 6. Teams complete registration by playing qualifiers.
 7. Rosters are locked after play.
 Changes are not allowed under any circumstance.
 8. Due to this process, teams with players who are screened out will be disqualified from the tournament.
-9. Top 32 seeded teams using z-sum, scaled between 0 and 100, will proceed to Bracket Stage.
+9. Top 32 seeded teams using Z-sum, scaled between 0 and 100, will proceed to Bracket Stage.

 ### Bracket stage procedure